glad432/glad432.github.io/python/python-minifier/README.md

 - Flask: A lightweight WSGI web application framework for Python.
 - Flask-CORS: A Flask extension for handling Cross-Origin Resource Sharing (CORS), making cross-origin AJAX possible.
 - Python_minifier: Minifies Python source code, reducing it to its smallest form.
+- Typing: A standard library module for type hints, enabling static type checking in Python.